coder-hxl/x-crawl/README.md

 The intervalTime option defaults to undefined .
 If there is a setting value, it will wait for a period of time before requesting, which can prevent too much concurrency and avoid too much pressure on the server.

-- number: The time that must wait before each request is fixed
+- number: The time that must wait before each crawl target is fixed
-- Object: Randomly select a value from max and min, which is more anthropomorphic
+- IntervalTime: Take a random value among max and min

-**Note:** The first request will not trigger the interval.
+**Note:** The first crawl target will not trigger the interval.

-### Fail retry
+### Fail Retry

-Failed retry In the event of an error such as a timeout, the request will wait for the round to end and then retry.
+It can avoid crawling failure due to temporary problems, and will wait for the end of this round of crawling targets to crawl again.

 ```js
 import xCrawl from 'x-crawl'